 STEP 5 of the implementation road map considers how to act, embed and report on freedom of association, collective bargaining and worker representation.
-It also covers guidelines for ETI reporting.

 This resource provides an objective insight into the relevant standards available, but does not seek to advise on which standard could best support your worker representation journey.
-Freedom of association (FOA) is central to the ETI Base Code and as workers safety, wellbeing and wages for example are central to ethical policies – the ETI reporting framework requires reporting on worker representation.

 The ETI base code, built on the universal language and expectations of core labour standards laid out in ILO conventions and recommendations is consistent throughout all main codes, principles, frameworks and management systems, as well as globally recognised standards.
 This then defines a set of freedom of association, collective bargaining and worker representation indicators – these include: